Nagarahavu (2002 film): Plot

 Based on Ira Levin's 1953 novel A Kiss Before Dying, it is a contemporary thriller about revenge.
 The main character is Ajay Sharma (Upendra).
 His father, Vishwanath Sharma (Srinath), once owner of a great business empire, was defrauded by Ashok Patel (Rajeev), a trusted employee in Vishwanath's company.
 The Sharma family is ousted from their own company and loses everything they owned.
 Soon afterwards, Ajay's father and his young baby sister die due to illness, unable to buy medicine because of their destitute state.
 His mother is now suffering from mental illness and memory loss.
 Driven over the edge, Ajay becomes obsessed with killing Patel and destroying his family.

 Ajay begins dating Keerthi Patel (Jyothika), the daughter of the owner of the Patel business empire.
 They meet secretly as her father would not approve of a poor son-in-law.
 Meanwhile, the younger daughter Prema Patel (Jyothika, dual role) travels with her father Madan Chopra to Madras (now Chennai), for Ashok's final kart race before he retires permanently.
-Ashok has never lost before, but comes across Vicky Despande (Ajay Sharma in a disguise of brown contact lenses).
+Ashok has never lost before, but comes across Vicky Despande (Ajay Sharma in a disguise with brown contact lenses).
 Vicky allows Ashok to win by slowing at the last corner and tells him that he couldn't beat his "guru".
 Vicky then charms Prema by saying that he lost the race as he couldn't break the heart of a beautiful girl.
 Thus his ploy of winning in spite of losing (meaning Nagarahaavu) succeeds as he wins Prema's heart.
 This way, he manages to date both Keerthi and Prema simultaneously using different identities.

 Ajay is (incidentally) photographed lurking outside the birthday party of Keerthi by one of her friends.
 Later, Ashok Patel arranges for Keerthi to be married off to another business family.
 Keerthi is heartbroken, and Ajay decides that they will write identical suicide notes and commit suicide.
 After they each write their suicide notes, he tells her that the suicide note was just a test.
 He says that only cowards commit suicide and destroys his note, while keeping Keerthi's.
 They decide to marry secretly the next day.
 When they arrive, the registrar is closed, so they go up to the roof of the building for sightseeing.
 He makes her sit on the parapet and tells her the truth about himself, after which he throws her to her death from the rooftop of the building.
 He then posts the suicide note and leaves, but arrives later (as Vicky) with Prema.
 He helps the Patel family with the funeral.
 The letter written by Keerthi implies that she has committed suicide, and the murder investigation is closed.
 Prema cannot believe that, and asks her father to re-open the case.
 However, he disagrees, saying he doesn't want to lose his reputation due to Keerthi's affair.
 Prema then asks Arjun (Rockline Venkatesh), who is her former classmate and a current police inspector, for help.